bilke/Craft-Docs/source/diving-in/index.rst

 Diving In
 =========

 So you're ready to jump in and see what Craft has to offer?
+You’ve come to the right place.

 Read more about...

 .. toctree::
    :titlesonly:
+   :maxdepth: 1

    dashboard/index
    fields/index